-And this page tracks the subtle differences of behavior of numpy and xtensor.
+And this page tracks the subtle differences of behavior between NumPy and xtensor.

-In xtensor, 0-D expressions are not implicitely convertible to scalar values.
+In xtensor, 0-D expressions are not implicitly convertible to scalar values.
 Values held by 0-D

 expressions can be accessed in the same way as values of higher dimensional arrays, that is with

 cumprod) throw an exception if an axis argument is passed and the

 #include <xtensor/xarray.hpp> #include <xtensor/xio.hpp> xt::xarray<double> x = 1; std::cout << xt::cumsum(x, 0) << std::endl; // Outputs: // Standard Exception: Axis larger than expression dimension in accumulator. std::cout << xt::cumsum(x) << std::endl; //Outputs: // 1

 numpy.meshgrid supports two modes: the ‘xy’ indexing and the ‘ij’ indexing.